-Source: Office of Management and Budget; Department of the Treasury, Office of Tax Analysis based on the FY2011 budget; CEA calculations.
+Source: Office of Management and Budget; Department of the Treasury, Office of Tax Analysis, based on the FY2013 Mid-Session Review.

-Protecting and Expanding Investments in Physical Capital
+A. Protecting and Expanding Investments in Physical Capital

 The Recovery Act and subsequent jobs measures were designed to expand both private capital and public capital.